 Benefits are a lifeline for many single parents, whether in work or not.
 Barriers to entering and progressing in work, high living costs and unpaid child maintenance all add to the financial strain on single parent families, which means state support is often vital.

-- Single parents face a higher risk of unfair sanctions – 62 per cent of formal challenges to single parent sanctions were successful, compared with 53 per cent of other challenges
+- Single parents face a higher risk of unfair sanctions – 62 per cent of formal challenges to single parent sanctions were successful, compared with 53 per cent of other challenges (i)

-We believe the current welfare system focuses too much on pushing people into any job, leaving single parents exposed to poor quality, unsustainable work.
+We believe the current welfare system focuses too much on pushing people into any job, leaving single parents exposed to poor quality, inflexible and unsustainable work.
 And regardless of employment status, state support should be sufficient for basic living costs and recognise the additional needs faced by single parents.

 Our goals for change

-Gingerbread also calls for improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.
+- Improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.